ava-labs/avalanche-docs/docs/quickstart/network-runner.md

 ```

 `--plugin-dir` and `--custom-vms` are parameters relevant to Subnet operation.
-See the [subnet](#network-runner-rpc-server-subnet-evm-example) section for details about how to run Subnets.
+See the [Subnet section](#network-runner-rpc-server-subnet-evm-example) for details about how to run Subnets.

 The network-runner supports avalanchego node configuration at different levels.